 Molina sent one of her staff to inspect the building site, but the inspection was unavailing.
-The construction work was finished and the trench closed.
+The construction work was finished, and the trench closed.
 Given DERM's mission of enforcing environmental protection laws and issuing construction permits, it is not uncommon for the agency to receive complaints that a property owner is having construction done without a permit.
 In this instance, a single phrase set this complaint apart.
 It included an earlier email to City Manager Jimmy Morales that complained about the City "allowing private properties to connect to the storm water system," apparently on Palm and Hibiscus project.

 Figure 2.
 Photographs a whistleleblower sent to DERM Sept.
-20, 2018 that resulted in the discovery of more than 80 unpermitted drainpipe or stubs out in the right-of-way and the agency's enforcement action against the City
+20, 2018 that resulted in the agency's discovery of 88 unpermitted right-of-way drainage connections that were a primary basis of the agency's enforcement action against the City stopping work on the project